Namedropping: Getting Solid Titles for Your Exclusive Characters

 Smith presents us, by comparison, the simple, immediate, honest Bertie.
 He is well worth more than both equally Tofu and also Larch put together.
 His is surely an ordinary, unpretentious name; his or her surname, Pollock, is a common fish.
 Bertie, and then, is the very humble everyman who also must get by everybody else’s idiotic, self-serving vanities.

 But also for pure triumphal irony, can anything top the Veneering family, involving Dickens’ basic Our Communal Friend ?
 Such a vaguely grand-seeming brand for a vaguely grand loved ones.
-Simultaneously write my speech, naturally , their name clues us in that they are nothing but surface area.
+Simultaneously, naturally , their name clues us in that they are nothing but surface area.
 And we take pleasure in watching these try-and fail-to live up to their own banal goals.

 Ironic brands are easy to create: Just think of your respective character’s opposite qualities and also brainstorm liberally.
 Let’s say you’ve got a clumsy gentleman who life with his mother and father and aspires merely to prevent work and download adult.
 You could present him an ironic identify like Thor or Victor or Orlando or even Pilgrim.
 Or you could give the pup a first identify that’s a friends and family surname, like Powers or even Strong.